Bilal U. Haq: Awards and honours

-Bilal Haq's honors include the Shepard Medal for excellence in marine geology, the Ocean Sciences Award from the American Geophysical Union, the Antarctic Medal of the US National Science Foundation, and more recently the Prestwich Prize from the Geological Society of France.
+Bilal Haq's honors include the Shepard Medal for excellence in marine geology, the Ocean Sciences Award from the American Geophysical Union, the Antarctic Medal of the US National Science Foundation, and the Prestwich Prize from the Geological Society of France.
 The Geological Society of America recently recognized his contributions to geosciences with their International Distinguished Career Award.
 He has also been recognized for his research by the award of a doctoris honoris causa by the Sorbonne University, election to the membership of the European Academy of Science and Letters (Academia Europaea), and to fellowships of the American Association for the Advancement of Science and the Geological Society of America.
 Bilal has also been honored by his peers with the naming of a fossil plankton species and a genus after him.
 His international appeal saved a prolific fossil site from destruction (that was later declared a National Geopark) in Shandong Province in China and he helped create two Foraminiferal sculpture parks in Guangzhou and Qingdao.

-Bilal U. Haq's poetry
+Poetry

 Bilal Haq has published four volumes of poetry: Reflections (2016), Musings (2017), Ruminations (2017) and Glimpses of Nature and Man (2018).
+His selected poetry has so far been translated into Dutch, German, Mandarin (Chinese), and Swedish, presented along with the original English, and available on Barnes and Noble website.